XanderStrike/browzr/readme.md

 ## Performance

-I currently use it for browsing a 25,000 file archive, and my experience is great.
+I currently use it for browsing a 120,000 file ROM archive, and my experience is great.
 The page is loaded and ready to search in a second or two, and results similarly come up in a second or two.
 This is good enough for my uses.